Smriti-Prajapati/ParcelGo-Last_Mile_Delivery/README.md

 # ParcelGo — Last-Mile Delivery Tracker

-ParcelGo is a delivery management platform for handling orders, delivery pricing, agent assignment, and order tracking.
+ParcelGo is a delivery management platform built to handle the complete last-mile delivery process — from placing an order and calculating its delivery charge to assigning an agent and tracking the delivery.

-## 🚀 Live Demo
+## Live Demo

 **Frontend:** [ParcelGo Live App](https://parcel-go-last-mile-delivery.vercel.app/)